artemgordinskiy/Spotifree/README.md

 SpotiFree is a tiny simple **AppleScript** script, that automatically detects and mutes Spotify ads on OS X.

 ## How it works
 SpotiFree is polling Spotify every **0.5** seconds to see if current track has **0** popularity and is  **less then 40 seconds long**.
-If it is, Spotify is paused, it's volume is set to **0** and playback is restored.
+If it is, Spotify is paused, its volume is set to **0** and the playback is restored.
 When an ad is over, the volume is set to the way it was set before.

 ## Installing
 1. Place SpotiFree in an **Applications** folder